puneetsngh/pyMessengerBotAPI/README.md

 ####I hope you all will accept this initial start from me and start creating bots in python for messenger too.

+You can contact me for any issues [pyMessengerBotApi Group on Telegram](https://telegram.me/joinchat/ABhpXz9gCoCl8ZKzBMqSLQ) or on [Messenger](https://m.me/puneet12)